Loft Conversion Complete Guide: Costs, Planning Rules, Design & More

 Your Building Control officer will inspect the work at various stages and on a final inspection should issue you with a completion certificate.
 Don’t settle any final accounts with contractors until you’ve received the certificate.

-4. How do I alter my roof’s structure & floor joists?
+4. How do I alter my roof’s structure & floor joists for a loft conversion?

 Most roofs are constructed with internal support struts in the loft, propping up the rafters and purlins (horizontal roof beams) in traditional cut and pitched roofs, and making up the web of braces in modern trussed rafter roofs.